 Sport Walk Advocates will simply be enthusiastic walkers who’ve found something they like in our concept of Sport Walking and who would like to see Sport Walking really become ‘a thing’.
 We’ll be setting up a page on here to give information to anyone who would like to advocate for Sport Walking, even if they don’t want to become a formal advocate and then we’ll be seeking advocates from across our network on Facebook, Instagram, YouTube and Strava.

-We’re delighted that Kaz Pritchard of Zone Fitness Studio near Aylesbury is our first Sport Walk Advocate!
+We’re delighted that Kaz Pritchard of Stepping Out is our first Sport Walk Advocate!
 Kaz is based right on the doorstep of one of the most iconic Sport Walking routes – the Ridgeway, course of ‘Race to the Stones’.

-Kaz is a Health and Fitness Coach who’s taken on her own personal challenges as well as training for challenge events that had to be cancelled because of the Covid 19 outbreak.
+Kaz is a Health and Fitness Coach who’s taken on her own personal challenges as well as organised challenge events and she’s also host of the Stepping Out Podcast.
 Her enthusiasm for Sport Walking is infectious and we couldn’t be happier to have her support in working to build awareness of Sport Walking!